-As the WITNESS Media Lab explores the impact of eyewitness videos of police abuse in the United States, we are also examining what bystanders need to know in order to document police encounters safely and effectively.
+As WITNESS continues to explore the impact of eyewitness videos of police abuse in the United States, we are also examining what bystanders need to know in order to document police encounters safely and effectively.
 Some of the most common questions we hear are:

 - What are my rights to film a police encounter?